mihneasim/writing/leading/js-hard-parts-v2.md

 limit themselves to basics: global scope, local scope, and execution stack.
 When needed, a slide with code pops up.

-## Live audience - Real-life students
+## Live audience - In-person participants

-Will is not recording himself teaching the class to a camera, or to a virtual student.
+Will is not recording himself teaching the class to a camera, or to a virtual participant.
-He has actual students sitting and learning physically in the same room.
+He has actual participants sitting and learning physically in the same room.
 They don't appear in the footage, maybe just rarely when one is "called to the blackboard".
-You get to be an actual spectator to the learning activities taking part between Will and his students.
+You get to be an actual spectator to the learning activities taking part between Will and his trainees.
 I've seen this before and it's highly beneficial:
  - you get a sense of what is expected to understand or to have trouble with, in each moment, because the real people in the class will articulate that.
 You will *feel* what they feel.
 You will share their silence when some concept needs time *to sink in*.
  - it's auto-paced by the audience.
 The trainer will adjust speed and level according to a tight, real-time feedback loop with the audience.
 Will stops after every milestone, to ask how much they understand:
    * thumb up = I got it, move on